meet-projects/Y1-Summer-Labs/06. Lists Lab/README.md

 3. Check with a neighbor to make sure your list is correct!

-> At this point your first test should pass!
-If it doesn't, go back over the instructions to see if you missed something.

 ### 2) Parking Valet!
 <img src="https://media2.giphy.com/media/26tk0T3cxwc4yFvK8/source.gif" align="right" hspace="10" width="300">